Cracks in tails of RCAF Cyclone helicopters raise 'serious concerns,' says expert | CBC News

 Only two of Canada's 23 Sikorsky CH-148 Cyclone helicopters are currently fit to fly.
 The rest of the multibillion-dollar fleet is in need of repair.

 On Nov.
-26, cracks were found in the tail of one of the helicopters at CFB Shearwater in Dartmouth, N.S.
+26, cracks were found in the tail of one of the helicopters at 12 Wing Shearwater in Dartmouth, N.S.
 Because of this, the rest of the fleet was examined and most of the helicopters were found to be compromised.

 On Saturday, the Department of National Defence (DND) said just four of the Cyclones were affected, but after further questions from CBC News, it was revealed there are actually 19 with cracks.
 Two helicopters have been out of service due to other matters.